An appreciation and biography by Maura Fox

 I think my grandfather was an extremely talented, clever, and witty writer whose career was sadly cut short at age 56 with many projects pending.

-Frank Kane was, above all, a pro.
+He was was, above all else, a pro.
 Be it print, radio, television or film, he delivered the goods, straight-up, and he never failed to entertain.

 There are worse crimes.